jvilltolentino/jvilltolentino/README.md

 ### Data Analysis

-- 👯 I'm interested in working with you on any projects using statistics or artificial intelligence.
+- 👯 I'm interested in working with you on any projects involving statistics and artificial intelligence.
-- 🤔 Other than Python and R, I need assistance.
+- 🤔 Other than Python, R, LaTeX, Arduino, and a little bit of C/C++ I need assistance.
 - 💬 I'm happy to share my thoughts on Predictive Analytics upon request.